HSC Aeolos Kenteris

-HSC Aeolos Kenteris, is an inactive (as of 2011) passenger highspeed craft which was part of the fleet of the Lesvos Shipping Company (NEL) - NEL Lines.
+HSC Aeolos Kenteris, was a passenger highspeed craft which was part of the fleet of the Lesvos Shipping Company (NEL) - NEL Lines.
 She was built in 2000 at Alstom Leroux Naval of France (subsidiary of Alstom).
 She could hold a total of 1742 passengers and 442 private vehicles.
 (124 cars and 38 trucks).She was powered by a CODAG propulsion plant, with a power of 66.2MW, two MTU GE LM2500 diesel engines with gas turbines, each with power 25,000 kW at 3,600 rpm, Renk BS 210 gearboxes and Kamewa 200 511 waterjets, which allowed her to reach speeds of up to 40 knots.
 Previously, she also had two Pielstick 20PA6B STC diesel engines with a power of 8,100 kW at 1,050 rpm. each.
 She had seats for economy and 1st class passengers, bar for economy and 1st class passengers, 127 satellite TVs, headphones with music in the seats, elevator for passengers, escalator, reception, Jewellery safekeeping room, telephone and toilets.
 She took its name from Aeolus, the mythical treasurer of the winds according to Greek Mythology, but also Costas Kenteris, a modern Greek runner.

 The ship was laid-up from 2011 to 2016 in Selinia, Salamis.
 In 2016, after five years of laid-up, she was chartered to Italy, but never managed to be utilized.
-It is partially submerged at Augusta.
+She was partially submerged at Augusta until she was refloated in 2026 and towed to Aliaga, Turkey for scrapping.